keystonejs/keystone/docs/guides/custom-mutations.md

 };
 ```

+The last step is to define the resolver function `incrementPageViews`.

 Our function will by-pass access control and update the value directly by getting the list item and then by calling `findById` on the list adapter.
 Once we have the old item we can call `update` with the new values.

 ```js